 Make Ahead Healthy Breakfast For Kids

 Easy—and healthy—breakfast recipes are your best friend most mornings of the week, whether you’re on-time or running late.
-That’s why it can be tempting to reach for food that’s not packed with nutrition, but want to make sure your little one gets something to eat before running out the door.
+It can be tempting to reach for food that’s not packed with nutrition, just to make sure your little one gets something to eat before running out the door.

 Instead of choosing something that won’t keep your child full until lunch, add these healthy protein breakfast ideas to your repertoire.
 You’ll find recipes in two categories: make-ahead and no-cook, both of which ensure breakfast is ready in just a few minutes, leaving plenty of time to get ready for the day.